ryoheiyasuda/FLIMage_public/README.md

 * NI-card: If you want to use National Instruments cards, you need to install National instrument driver with DotNet support (we use version 18.6).
 Then, put NationalInstruments.Common.dll and NationalInstruments.DAQmx.dll in ../Libraries folder (need to create).
 We tested with PCIe-6231/6233 and PCI-6371/6373.
 It should compile without these libraries for analysis.

-* TCSPC card: If you want to use TCSPC card from PicoQuant (TimeHarp 260 / MultiHarp) or Becker Hickl (SPC-150), you need to install their drivers as well as DLL from Florida Lifetime Imaging LLC (info@lifetime-imaging.com).
+* TCSPC card: If you want to use TCSPC card from PicoQuant (TimeHarp 260 / MultiHarp) or Becker Hickl (SPC-150), you need to install their drivers as well as DLL from Florida Lifetime Imaging LLC (http://www.lifetime-imaging.com/).

-* Thorlab linear controls (PMT, Motor, etc).
+* Sutter or Thorlab linear stage controls and other hardware controls.
-You need DLL and XML files and configure them.
-Contact Florida Lifetime Imaging LLC (info@lifetime-imaging.com).
+You need DLL files and configure them.
+Contact Florida Lifetime Imaging LLC (http://www.lifetime-imaging.com/).

 * Tag-lens
 It is possible to scan in Z-axis extremely fast with taglens.
 This feature is still under development.